The Kaleidoscope — Family Healing Retreat | The Cocoon | Lake Atitlán, Guatemala

 Lake Atitlán, Guatemala

 The Kaleidoscope takes place on the shores of Lake Atitlán, held by volcanoes and surrounded by living Maya culture.
 This is not a generic wellness destination.
-It is a place with rhythm, beauty, gravity, and relationship to the land that can still be felt.
+It is a place with rhythm, beauty, gravity, and a relationship to the land that can still be felt.

 Your family has your own private casita.
 Four families, each with their own space, each part of one shared container.
 Children explore, rest, stay close, or open at their own pace.
 Adults breathe differently here.
 The boats, the weaving, the markets, and the ceremony of daily life all become part of the experience.